suyunu/c-notes/Week_05/README.md

 ### Question 5 - Even Numbeeeers

-Write a program that reads two integers A and B. Then prints the sum of even numbers between A and B.
+Write a program that reads two integers A and B. Then prints the sum of even numbers between A and B. Assume that B > A.

 |  INPUT  |  OUTPUT |
 |:-------:|:-------:|